 Suggested Activity

-1. Glamping by the Big Buddha
+1. Glamping by the Big Buddha: witness a Hong Kong icon by night

 Glamping Tent at Ngong Ping

-Glamping Tent at Ngong Ping | Photo by Hong Kong Youth Hostels Association
+Glamping Tent at Ngong Ping. | Photo by Hong Kong Youth Hostels Association

 The Helena May